ehcache/ehcache.org-site/events/index.md

 ### SpringOne 2GX : September 14-17, 2015: Washington, DC
 [Alex Snaps and Chris Dennis](https://2015.event.springone2gx.com/schedule/sessions/bringing_javax_cache_ing_to_your_application.html) speak about Bringing javax.cache’ing to your application.

-A recording should become available through the SpringOne 2GX conference
+A recording should become available soon through the SpringOne 2GX conference organizers.